 Representing TRAC, Public Citizen filed suit in June 2017.
 (TRAC’s press release is here.)
 On September 28, 2018, the district court denied both sides’ cross-motions for summary judgment without prejudice, concluding that the matter “cannot be resolved on the present record” because “there remains a genuine dispute of material fact concerning whether the requests at issue require ICE to create new records.”
 The court identified several shortcomings in the declarations ICE submitted in support of its motion but granted ICE an additional opportunity to try to meet its burden by submitting a supplemental declaration.

-On June 8, 2020, ICE filed its second motion for summary judgment, and plaintiffs filed their opposition and second cross-motion for summary judgment on June 29, 2020.
-Plaintiffs explain that ICE’s motion relies in large part on the same declarations that the Court already found insufficient to sustain ICE’s burden, and ICE’s scattered references to the October 2019 declaration are insufficient to sustain ICE’s burden.
-Plaintiffs further explain that ICE has not queried either of its integrated databases to extract and compile the disappearing fields, although it is technically feasible to do so, but instead produces information from discrete extracts of data pulled from its integrated databases using canned queries designed to create its own internal management reports.
-Because, as a matter of law, extracting data fields that exist in an agency’s database does not constitute the creation of new records, plaintiffs are entitled to summary judgment.
+The parties later filed new cross-motions for summary judgment.
+TRAC’s motion explained that ICE’s motion relied in large part on the same declarations that the court already found insufficient.
+We further explained that ICE has not queried either of its integrated databases to extract and compile the disappearing fields, although it is technically feasible to do so, but instead produced information from discrete extracts of data pulled from its integrated databases using canned queries designed to create its own internal management reports.
+We argued that, as a matter of law, extracting data fields that exist in an agency’s database does not constitute the creation of new records.